tiku5/jekyll-now/_posts/2018-12-07-spotify-without-ads.md

 Here I bring you a method to listen spotify without ads using a free account in your Web Browser Player.

-First, Install [uBlock](https://www.ublock.org/) then go to the Icon, then "Open the dashboard" and go to My filters.
+First, Install [uBlock](https://www.ublock.org/) then go to the Icon in the browser, then "Open the dashboard" and go to My filters snap.

-There you can paste this spotifys media filters to not listen anymore the anoyning Ads.
+There you can paste this spotify's media filters to not listen anymore to the anoyning Ads.

 <code>
 /mp3-ad/*$domain=open.spotify.com|play.spotify.com